br0b/wiki-path-finder/README.md

 The `iofiles` folder contains example input and output files.

+## Command line arguments

+There can be either

+  * none - backtrack parameters are assigned their default values (3, 3)
+  * two  - they have to be positive integers.
+The first one is interpreted as maximal path length and the other as the number of top results to output.

 ## Known bugs

  - ~~When querying links using the Wikimedia API, the API sometimes returns links that are hidden and cannot be